Catallactic/catallactic-site/blog/2023-08-20-whitepaper/index.md

 ### 2.1.
 Funding

-Differently to a stablecoin, which must accomplish the required collateral on inception, CryptoCommodity Framework provides the infrastructure to fund projects.
+Differently to a stablecoin, which must accomplish the required collateral on inception, CryptoCommodity Framework provides to th issuer the infrastructure to fund his project.
 Any person can work out a real world project backed by fungible assets, design a token and launch a funding campaign to fund the project.

 On launching a CryptoCommodity, the monetary policy will follow an Utility Token pattern so not a collateral will be initially required.
 This makes launching a currency friendly for any citizen which has a real world project.

+Launchpad is build-in in dAppmin

+Special attention must be paid to compliance.

+#### 2.1.1.
+Investors Profit

 ### 2.2.
 Negotiation

-- capturing th valu

-- cryptocommodity v tablcoin.Both captur pric, on rom it ownmarkt, th othr ro m intrnational markt
+Differently to a stablecoin, which is stabilized to capture the fiat price of the static asset from a broad external market, CryptoCommodity Framework includes a stabilization mechanism that allows the token to capture the economic value of the underlying from its own market.
+This provides a valuable tool to boost real economy.

 ### 2.3.
 Distribution